rutum/rutum.github.io/_posts/2019-06-28-a-universe-from-nothing.md

 Cosmic microwave background radiation - has been under our noses for decades, but was discovered by 2 scientists in New Jersey.
 As we look out at distant objects, we are looking back in time - because light takes longer for us to get from these objects.
 In theory, if we keep looking farther enough, we can look all the way to the big bang.
 However, in practice, there is a wall between us - not a physical wall, but more of an interference.

 It is theorized that when the universe was 300,000 years old it was made of dense plasma of charged particles.
 However, plasma can be opaque to radiation.
-This means that the charged particles within the plasma absorb photons and reemit them so that radiation cannot easily pass through such a material uninterrupted.
+This means that the charged particles within the plasma absorb photons and re-emit them so that radiation cannot easily pass through such a material uninterrupted.
 As a result, one cannot look back in time to see beyond this time when the universe was comprised of such plasma.
 This time then - is the last scattering surface.
 So - if we can take a picture of this last scattering surface, we can actually get a picture of the universe that is merely 300,000 years into its existence.

 We used a hot air balloon and later a space probe to compute the hot and cold spots of microwave background radiation from the universe.
 Plotting them shows that the universe is flat.
 However, based on the computation of the weight of the universe, the universe still seems to way 3x less than what it should to be a flat universe.